iamdonovan/iamdonovan.github.io/_sources/teaching/r-programming/exercises/stats.rst.txt

    there are significant differences in rainfall based on the season.
--  Using only observations from Oxford, is there a significant difference between the values of ``tmax`` in the spring and the autumn?
+-  Using only observations from Oxford, is there a significant difference between the values of ``tmax`` in the spring and the autumn at the 99.9% confidence level?
--  Using only observations from Stornoway Airport, is there a significant difference between the values of ``tmin`` in the winter and the autumn?
+-  Using only observations from Stornoway Airport, is the value of `tmin` significantly lower in the winter, compared to the autumn?